factory51/gig/task_3/README.md

 +-----------+-------------+-----------------------------+
 ```

-- Example endpoints were added to the database in the table `application_endpoints` they mimic pages on application were user could interact with the database.
+- Example endpoints were added to the database in the table `application_endpoints`.
+They mimic pages on application were user could interact with the database.

 ```
 +-------------+-------------------------------+-------------------------+